HollyCl/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     +++Organize this presentation.+++

 1. Copilot responds, providing suggestions for each slide.
 You can select to update the content as you'd like or iterate your prompt to receive additional suggestions.

 1. Ensure that your presentation has a logical sequence and smooth transitions between slides.
+1. Save your presentation.

 #### (Optional) Exercise - Send a draft for review

 Once you're satisfied with your presentation, use Copilot in Outlook to draft an email to your manager for review.

-1. Launch Microsoft Outlook from your browser [outlook.office.com](https://outlook.office.com) or desktop application and select **New mail**.
+1. Launch Microsoft Outlook from your browser [outlook.office.com](https://outlook.office.com) and select **New mail**.

-1. Select the **Copilot** icon in the email composition window.
+1. Select the **Draft with Copilot** icon in the email composition window.

 1. Enter the following prompt: